Euclidean nets under isometric embeddings: The manifold as a continuous image of Euclidean space

 \section{The manifold as a continuous image of Euclidean space}

-From now on we work under the assumptions of Theorem \ref{thm_1730}.
-We let $\delta > 0$, let $X$ be a $\delta$-net in $\RR^{n}$, and let $M$ be a complete, connected $n$-dimensional Riemannian manifold.
-For ease of reading, and with a slight abuse of notation, we identify between a point $p \in X \subset \RR^{n}$ and its image $\iota(p) \in M$.
-We therefore think of $X$ also as a subset of $M$, and the assumption that $\iota$ is an isometric embedding translates to
+From now on, our standing assumptions are those of Theorem \ref{thm_1730} and Theorem \ref{thm_1645}.
+We thus work in a complete, connected, $n$-dimensional Riemannian manifold $M$, with $n \geq 2$.
+We assume that $\iota: X \rightarrow M$ is an isometric embedding of the $\delta$-net $ X \subseteq \RR^n$, and assume for convenience that $0 \in X$.
+For ease of reading, and with a slight abuse of notation, we identify between a point $a \in X \subseteq \RR^n$ and its image $\iota(a) \in M$.
+Thus we think of $X$ as a subset of $M$, and the assumption that $\iota$ is an isometric embedding translates to